Day 8—Sunday, October 21 — Departure to Rome / The Basilicas of Christian Rome

 Day 11 — Wednesday, October 24 — Subiaco & Casamari / Farewell Dinner at Santuccio in Sezze Romana

 Subiaco: Starting point for St. Benedict.
 We will depart Rome this morning after breakfast heading southward to our first stop, Subiaco, the first of 14 monasteries built by St. Benedict.
 We will celebrate mass here today.
 Afterwards, we will have a guided tour of the monastery.
-Later in the day we will visit Casamari, another Benedictine Monastery in this region.

 We will conclude our day with supper at a rustic restaurant with local regional cuisine: Santuccuio Restaurant in Sezze Romano.
 All the food products, wines, cheeses meats are locally produced.
 This restaurant has 4.5 stars on Trip Advisor.
 Meal to include wine, water and coffee.
 Return to Rome for overnight.